alces-software/flight-appliance-docs/docs/source/launch-aws/launching_on_aws.rst

 There are some things that you need to get ready before you can launch your own cluster on AWS.
 They are:

- - Check client prerequisites to make sure you have the software you need - :ref:`whatisit`
+ - **Check client prerequisites** to make sure you have the software you need - see :ref:`whatisit`
  - **Get yourself an AWS account**; this might be your personal account, or you may have a sub-account as part of your institution or company
  - **Create an SSH keypair** for yourself in the region you want to run in. `Follow this guide <http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html>`_ if you've not done this before.

 Your AWS account must have appropriate permissions to do the following:
- - Launch Cloud Formation templates
+ - Launch instances from Cloud Formation templates
  - Create a VPC (virtual private cloud)
  - Create subnets and allocate IP addresses
  - Create an IAM permission